Global Basic Income

 Why for the whole world, including the rich?

-By targeting the wealthy to pay for it, but providing it to all, we can have a global universal basic income that is progressive but still widely supported and defended.
+By levying taxes on the wealthiest individuals and companies to pay for it, but providing it to all, we can have a global universal basic income that is progressive but still widely supported and defended.

 Why give a basic income to Everyone everywhere?